What are roundworms?

 If the infestation is severe roundworms can lead to pneumonia and intestinal blockage.
 Also, as the roundworms are competing with the cat for food, it can result in your cat not receiving enough nutrients and becoming malnourished.
 This is usually seen in kittens.

-What's the treatment for roundworms?
+What is the treatment for roundworms?

 There are many effective medications to treat roundworms.
+The most common types of worming medication are in tablet or topical form.

 Can I catch roundworms from my cat?

 Toxocariasis is a disease in humans caused by infection of the roundworm egg.
 Most cases have been identified as those of T. canis.
 Occasionally T. cati has been identified.
-In humans roundworms can't go past "stage 2" (larval stage).
+In humans, roundworms can't go past "stage 2" (larval stage).
 As with infection in rodents, the larvae migrate to various tissues in the body (causing a disease called visceral larva migrans or toxocariasis) including the lungs, brain, eyes and liver.

 There are two forms of toxocariasis:

-- Ocular larva migrans (OLM) results from the larvae entering the eye, causing an inflammatory response, which leads to damage to the eye, in severe cases it can result in blindness.
+- Ocular larva migrans (OLM) results from the larvae entering the eye, causing an inflammatory response, which leads to damage to the eye, in severe cases, it can result in blindness.

 - Visceral larva migrans (VLM): The larvae migrate to the various organs and cause an (inflammatory immune response) which leads to damage to the organs.